Skip to content Skip to footer navigation

 Our insurance experts reviewed all the Basic health insurance policies available in Australia to find the cheapest ones to suit people who have health insurance for tax reasons.

-With the cost of living steadily rising and your pay rise not keeping pace, you may think about downgrading your health insurance.
-If you decide you don't need cover but want to avoid extra tax due to earning over $93,000 (or $186,000 for couples and families), these policies may be an option for you.
+With the cost of living steadily rising and incomes not keeping pace, you might think about downgrading your health insurance.
+If you decide you don't need cover but want to avoid extra tax due to earning over $97,000 or $194,000 for couples, single parents and families, these policies may be an option for you.

 Check our advice on health insurance financial incentives below to see what impact they may have on your tax bill.